-There are five new cases of COVID-19 to report in Saskatchewan on August 10, bringing the total to 1,450 cases in Saskatchewan.
-The new cases are located in the Saskatoon (1), Regina (3) and South Central (1) zones.
+There are five new cases of COVID-19 to report in Saskatchewan on September 24, bringing the total to 1,835 reported cases.
+The new cases are located in the Saskatoon (2), Central West (1), Regina (1) and South Central (1) zones.

 • 50 per cent of the cases are females and 50 per cent are males.

 • 24 deaths related to COVID-19 have been reported to date.